femou1/pb-handbooks/pet_handbook.md

 * Ability to host patrols, including joint patrols.

-* Ability to host trainings, including joint trainings (Limitations are in place to prevent trainings taking over the PET schedule, specifications of the limitations are not public). (**Must have Specialist permission to schedule one**)
+* Ability to host trainings, including joint trainings, subject to applicable restrictions.

 * Ability to host a Community Patrol if their slot wins.